Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-Charleston Self-Guided Food Tour
+Charleston Food Tour

 25395841_10159811669325551_1927987013947176660_n

-Charleston is a foodie’s dream vacation destination.
-You can’t walk two blocks in this town without stumbling up on the best oysters, grits and stews in the South.
 In fact, some of the most iconic southern dishes were invented right here in the Holy City.
 Luckily, you don’t need to walk far to find a great meal — and we don’t expect you to either.
-In this Charleston food tour, you’ll learn everything you ever needed to know about the culinary history of the lowcountry.
+In this Charleston food tour, you’ll learn everything you ever needed to know about the culinary history of the Lowcountry.

 Stop 1: Amen Street Fish & Raw Bar

-Oysters are a staple in a lowcountry diet.
+Oysters are a staple in a Lowcountry diet.
 They popped up on Antebellum menus, featured in soups and stews.
 They’re included in The Carolina Housewife Cookbook in more than a dozen recipes.

 Even the décor celebrates oysters here; the chandeliers here are made of discarded oyster shells.
 Head here for happy hour for oyster shooters and drink specials.